Site icon Circuit Ideas for You

 We will build one using transistors electronic parts that will only beep when there is water between two metal sensors placed inside the tank.

-This post will show you how to make this circuit including all the details what is good about it and what is not so good.
+This post will show how to make this circuit including all the details what is good about it and what is not so good.

 Circuit Working: